Stay organized with collections Save and categorize content based on your preferences.

 Console

-You cannot add an expiration time when you create a table using the Google Cloud console.
+You can't add an expiration time when you create a table using the Google Cloud console.
 After a table is created, you can add or update a table expiration on the Table Details page.

 1. In the Explorer panel, expand your project and dataset, then select the table.